 The last issue is suggested or find Journal Template:

 Chemical Methodologies (Chem.
 Methodol.) was launched in 2017 by Sami Publishing Company with cooperation "Iranian Chemical Science and Technologies Association".
 This double peer-reviewed and indexed journal aim to provide a platform for researchers around the world to share their latest findings in all field of Chemistry.
 Experimental, theoretical, and applied original research studies in all fields of chemistry are welcomed for submission.
-The journal is Open Access with no article processing charges and all articles published in this journal are freely available for readers online at http://chemmethod.com/ without a subscription and authors retain the copyright of their work.
+The journal is Open Access with article processing charges (250 $ per article) and all articles published in this journal are freely available for readers online at http://chemmethod.com/ without a subscription and authors retain the copyright of their work.

 Submission of a manuscript implies that the author(s) agreed to transfer copyright to the Chem.
 Methodol.
 Iran when the contribution is accepted for publication.
 Reproduction of the text, figures, or tables of this journal is allowed only by permission of the Editorial Committee.